Ma1arkey/FootballScout/README.md

 ## Contributing

 I appreciate your understanding as I've been juggling work and studies while developing this project.
 Given the time constraints, there might be some bugs or areas that need improvement.
+I am currently working on enhancing the bottom navigation experience.
 Your valuable suggestions and feedback are especially welcomed as they can help me enhance this project further.
 Please don't hesitate to reach out with your ideas for improvement or if you encounter any issues.
 Your support is highly appreciated!

 ## Contact Me